 My research lies at the intersection of optics, electronics, signal processing, mathematical modeling, and computer vision.
-A large emphasis of my work has been expanding the capabilities of single-photon lidar systems, from increasing acquisition speed, temporal resolution, and robustness to ambient light to seeing around corners.
+A large emphasis of my work is in improving 3D reconstruction methods, including single-photon lidar, FMCW lidar, optical coherence tomography, radiation source localization, and seeing around corners.

 📄 High-Flux Single-Photon Lidar appears in Optica, demonstrating how Markov chain modeling can mitigate dead times in both single-photon detectors and timing electronics.